ZeyuFu/gmphd-py/README.md

 ### License

-gmphd-py is a python implementation of the Gaussian Mixture - Probability Hypothesis Density (GM-PHD) filter.
-Copyright (C) 2016  Tommaso Fabbri - University of Pisa - Automation and Robotics Laboratory
+(C) 2016  Tommaso Fabbri - University of Pisa - Automation and Robotics Laboratory

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This code represents free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.